bassmanitram/actions-for-nautilus/configurator/help.md

 # Actions For Nautilus

-The Actions For Nautilus extension allows you to add items to the Gnome Files (called Nautilus from here-on, to avoid confusion) context (right click) menu based upon the characteristics of the files and directories (simply called _files_ from here-on) that you have selected.
+The Actions For Nautilus extension allows you to add items to the Gnome Files (called Nautilus from here-on, to avoid confusion) context menu (i.e. the right click menu) based upon the characteristics of the files and directories that you have selected (simply called _files_ from here-on).

 Within the context of the extension, these menu items are called _actions_.